Kodkollektivet/packt-freebie/README.md

 In order to create a runnable jar-file, simply stand in the project catalog and type (leiningen required) :

     $ lein uberjar

 ## Usage

 After a jar-file has been created, run it using the following syntax:

-    $ java -jar packt-freebie-0.1.0-standalone.jar [email] [pass]
+    $ java -jar packt-freebie-0.1.0-standalone.jar [cfg-path]

-packt-freebie will login to your account and claim the free e-book of the day.
+where 'cfg-path' is the file-path to a config file that contains the email-address and password seperated by a whitespace. packt-freebie will then login to your account and claim the free e-book of the day.
 It has no scheduler, so you need to put in in a crontab or such in order to run it daily.

 ## Options

-email - email address for the registered account pass - password

 ## Examples

+filename: credentials.txt
+file-contents: 'your@email.com password'

-$ java -jar packt-freebie-0.1.0-standalone.jar your@email.com password
+    $ java -jar packt-freebie-0.1.0-standalone.jar credentials.txt

 ### Future functionality